ankitprahladsoni/java-concurrency-in-practice-notes/README.md

 If thread A wants to aquire lock held by B, it has to wait.
-If A wants to aquire lock held by A, no need to wait. intrinsic locks are reentrant. locks are acquired on a per􀍲thread rather than per􀍲invocation basis.
+If A wants to aquire lock held by A, no need to wait. intrinsic locks are reentrant. locks are acquired on a per thread rather than per invocation basis.
 Reentrancy is implemented by
 associating with each lock an acquisition count and an owning thread.
 When the count is zero, the lock is considered unheld.
 When a thread acquires a previously unheld lock, the JVM records the owner and sets the acquisition count to